zhendrikse/tdd/tdd-katas/cqrs-booking/cqrs-booking-java/instructions.md

 }
 ```

-Finally we can write a test that ties everything together.
+Finally, we can write a test that ties everything together.
 Our approach will be:
 - Tie everything together, i.e. implement the
   [BASE](https://www.techopedia.com/definition/29164/basically-available-soft-state-eventual-consistency-base)
-  principle by requesting the event stream from the event store everytime
+  principle by requesting the event stream from the event store every time
   we issue our query.
-- We set up a test where two rooms are booked at the dates that we will query on,
+- We set up a test where two rooms are booked on the dates that we will query on,
   hence we should end up with a list containing the other three free rooms.
 - The event handler just builds up a list with all reservations.
 Later on, this
   may further be optimized to skip reservations in the past, as those aren't
-  relevant for our query.
+  relevant to our query.
 Alternatively, we may want to keep those as well, as
   future/additional queries may need these old reservation data too.

 ```java